nehalsonal1807/Food-calorie-estimator/README.md

 # Food Calorie Estimator

-A simple Python project that provides information on food items in terms of their calorie and nutrient content, makes calorie predictions using a Machine Learning model, and provides related foods in the same category using BFS and DFS algorithms.
+A simple Python project that provides information on food items in terms of their calorie and nutrient content, makes calorie predictions and provides related foods in the same category using BFS and DFS algorithms.

 ## What it does

 - Input food item → Get its calories, protein, carbs, and fat content
-- Input your own nutrient values → ML model will predict calories
+- Input your own nutrient values
 - Get similar foods in the same category using **BFS**
 - Explore the full food category using **DFS**
 - Display all 32 food items in a table